 I have kept the ingredient list for this frittata super simple: apart from the potatoes and eggs, I have just added a small pack of lardons and a little mature cheddar cheese – though if you wanted to make this a little more French, you could use gruyere instead of cheddar.
 If you don’t have lardons you could definitely use chopped up smoked bacon…though I can really recommend these lovely Tesco Finest Lardons that I used in my frittata – so much easier than chopping the bacon up yourself and, in my opinion a much better shape for things like this!
 Plus they have a delicious smoky flavour.

-- 250g British gems (or other baby new potato)
+- 250 g British gems (or other baby new potatoes)

 - 6 large eggs